touzet/pampa/README.md

  - You must provide a taxid for the peptide marker.
 Rank and taxon names are included primarily to enhance the clarity of results.
  - You should furnish either a sequence, possibly with a PTM description,  or a mass for your marker peptide.
 If the sequence is provided without a mass, the program will automatically compute the mass from it.
 To do so, it will utilize either the PTM description (when available) or infer potential PTMs from the sequence.

-Several pre-defined peptide tables  are distributed with the code of PAMPA.
-You van find them in the Peptide_table directrory.
-Do not move them or modify them, since they are used by PAMA LIGHT.
-Alternatively, peptide table files can be created manually with any spreadsheet software by opting for the TSV export format.
-Lastly,  [PAMPA CRAFT](#PAMPA-CRAFT) provides automated methods to generate  peptide tables.
+**Where to find peptide tables ?** Several pre-defined tables are included with the PAMPA code, accessible in the Peptide_tables directory.
+Please avoid relocating or altering these files, as they are utilized by PAMPA LIGHT.
+Additionally, you can manually create peptide table files using any spreadsheet software and opting for the TSV export format.
+Alternatively, [PAMPA CRAFT](#PAMPA-CRAFT)  offers automated methods for generating peptide tables.

 ### PTM description